haberdashPI/Weber.jl/README.md

 ```

 This call creates the actual experiment, indicating that the subject id and
 condition should be recorded on each line of the data file.
-The
+Refer to the
+documentation of `Experiment` for more options when creating an experiment.

-`columns=[:actual]` tells Psychotask that the data file should have a column
+The `columns=[:actual]` tells Psychotask that the data file should have a column
 called "actual".
-Refer to the documentation of `Experiment` for more options.
-Note that in the call to `response` during the function `one_trial` this column
+The call to record `response`, during the function `one_trial`,
-is set to be equal to "low" or "high" depending on which tone was actually
+sets this column to "low" or "high" depending on which tone was actually played
-played to the subject.
-If `:actual` was not specified here, the call to
+to the subject.
+If `:actual` was not specified here, this call would result in
-`response` in `one_trail` would result in an error during the experiment.
+an error during the experiment.

 ```julia
 setup(exp) do